Azelve/Dice-Roller-Web/README.md

   Dice Roller & Number Generator - Mobile
 </h1>

-<p align="center">Mobile application to generate random numbers with a dice or specific values.</p>
+<p align="center">Web application to generate random numbers with a dice or specific values.</p>

 <p align="center">
  <a href="#-features">Features</a> •